stirlo/txt_to_ICS_Prayer_Times/README.md

 ### Web-based Converter

-1. Open `index.html` in a web browser
+- Open `index.html` in a web browser
-2. Upload text files and click "Convert to ICS"
+- Upload text files and click “Convert to ICS”

 ## Input File Format